trenz-gmbh/trenz-docs-api/README.md

 ## Available Settings

-You can place a `appsettings.local.json` file in next to the `docker-compose.yml` and it will get loaded on application startup.
+You MUST place a `appsettings.local.json` file in next to the `docker-compose.yml` and it will get loaded on application startup.
 In there you can configure the following settings:

 ```json